micmejia/bible-dump/AMPC/Malachi/Mal 1.md

 You say also, Behold, what a drudgery _and_ weariness this is!
 And you have sniffed at it, says the Lord of hosts.
-And you have brought that which was [^a]taken by violence, or the lame or the sick; this you bring as an offering!
+And you have brought that which was taken by violence, or the lame or the sick; this you bring as an offering!
 Shall I accept this from your hand? says the Lord.